zalando-incubator/zalando.github.io-dev/CONTRIBUTING.md

 > We use dress-code contributing guidelines.
 The only difference is that our development branch is called ```dev``` instead of ```develop```.

+> Always open a Pull request (usually against ```dev``` branch).

-> For contributors without direct write access to this repo, as usual, fork and open a pull request.
+> For contributors with or without direct write access to this repo, as usual, fork and open a pull request.